chefhenri/pantry-app/README.md

 amplify init
 ```

-Leave all defaults and for the AWS profile, use "default".
+Leave all defaults except change 'src' to '/' to specify where the aws-exports.js file goes and for the AWS profile, use "default".

 Now run,